Hammira Raso: Author

-Jodharaja (or Jodhraj) composed Hammira Raso sometime between 1728 CE and 1823 CE.
+Jodharāj or Jodharāja, composed Hammira Raso sometime between 1728 CE and 1823 CE.
 He was a court poet, and composed the text for his patron, Raja Chandrabhan of Nimrana.
 Hammira Raso contains a brief autobiographical section that provides details about the poet.
-According to it, Jodharaja was a Gaur Brahman born in Bijawar in the province of Rat, to a man named Balakrishna.
-Jodharaja was an accomplished astronomer, astrologer, pandit, and a poet.
+According to it, Jodharāja was a Gaur Brahman born in Bijawar in the province of Rat, to a man named Balakrishna.
+Jodharāja was an accomplished astronomer, astrologer, pandit, and a poet.
 His patron Chandrabhan gifted him "property, clothes, wealth, horses, houses and so on".
 Chandrabhan requested him to write an account of the conflict between Alauddin Khalji and Hamir.

 Plot

+Hammira's ancestors

 The poet describes his patron Chandrabhan as a descendant of Prithviraj Chauhan, and as the ruler of a prosperous kingdom.
 The poem begins with a description of the Agnikula legend, according to which the four major Rajput clans including the Chauhans, emerged from a Vedic ritual fire pit.
 After a Kshatriya king kills Parashurama's father, Parashurama slaughters the Kshatriyas, leaving no one to protect the sages and priests from demons (asuras / rakshasas).
 Seven sages - Gautama, Lomaharśana, Bhṛgu, Atteriya, Bharadvāj, Garg and Vasiṣṭha - perform a fire ritual while chanting Sama Veda hymns.
 Then the four Rajput clans unexpectedly emerge from the fire pit.

 Chauhan, the progenitor of Hamir's clan, carries four weapons (sword, dagger, knife and bow) in his four arms.
 Shakti, the lion-riding goddess carries ten weapons in her ten arms, blesses him.
 Brahma instructs Chauhan to overcome all dangers for protecting his religion.
 The hero fights demons and seeks blessings of the goddess, who becomes his clan goddess (kuladevi) and is named "Ashapuri".

 Many generations after Chauhan, a ruler named Raja (or Rao) Jeyat Chohan is born in the village of Barbagao.
 During a hunting expedition in a forest, he pursues a white boar, and encounters the sage (rishi) Padam.
 The sage blesses him, and asks him to establish a hill fort and worship Shiva there.
 The sage describes the particular hill area as full of tantric power.
 After returning to his court, the king starts building a fortified town, which is named Ranthambor.
 The Bhils, who inhabit the mountain, acknowledge his power and recognize him as their sovereign.
 During the construction of the fort, the wall of the portico keep falling even after being raised several times.
 The king then decides to sacrifice himself, and asks the foundation to be built on his body.
 Two of his loyal Bhil associates - Ravana and Basava - declare that the fort actually belonged to the Bhils, and the king is merely its nominal owner.
 They offer to be sacrificed in place of the king, asking the king to take care of Ravana's son Bhoj.
 Accordingly, the two Bhils are beheaded and their heads are used as foundation stones.
 The wall built on this foundation does not collapse.